timveil-startree/Gaming-Analytics-With-Confluent-And-AWS/README.md

     EMIT CHANGES;
     ```

 The `enriched_player_stream`, much like the `enriched_interactions_stream`, creates reader-friendly labels for sections of coordinates.
+This stream provides where a coordinates and location of a player for a given point in time of the match (note: GameTime is number of milliseconds since the game simulation was initialized).

     ```
         CREATE STREAM enriched_player_stream WITH (